Out-of-the-box accessibility in Intrexx

 Best Practices

-Intrexx offers you "out-of-the-box" support to make your portal and application pages accessible.
-In addition to this, the following section How to make your pages accessible - Best practices contains some "best practices" with basic tips for creating portal and application pages.
-If you follow the instructions, you have already created the central prerequisites for the accessibility of your portal.
+Intrexx offers you out-of-the-box support to make your portal and application pages accessible.
+In addition to this, you will find some "best practices" with basic instructions for creating portal and application pages in the following section How to make your pages accessible - Best practices.
+If you follow the instructions, you will have already achieved some key requirements for the accessibility of your portal.